 IPOPT

 IPOPT (Interior Point OPTimizer) is an open source interior point optimizer, designed for large-scale nonlinear optimization.
 The source code can be found here.
-The latest version we support is 3.13.2.

 Installation